Step by Step Java Environment Variables Setup [JDK Installation Guide]

 So let’s see…

-If you have not set path variable, you need to provide a full path of java installed file to run every Java program on your system.
+If you have not set a path variable, you need to provide a full path of java installed file to run every Java program on your system.

 >>C:\Program Files (x86)\Java\jdk1.7.0_67\bin\javac HelloWorld.java

 Is providing a complete path every time to run the Java program really convenient for you?

 If you set the path variable, you can run a Java program from any file directory without specifying the complete Java tool path.